jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 You are expected to write a python file named strategy.py (Please keep this name!).
 In this file you are expected to implement a function named auctionStrategy.
 After you finish you code, put the strategy.py to the folder auctionStrats, run the game_run.py.

-We have made three examples in auctionStrats, i.e., first-price based auction, second-price based auction, and all-paid auction.
+We have made three examples in auctionStrats, i.e., first-price based auction, second-price based auction, and all-pay auction.
 You should design your own auction strategy to earn the most revenue.

-You may think that all-paid auction is a good choice, but probably it will not earn the most revenue since there are many bidding strategies using multi-armed-bandit algorithms in the last submission.
-If you continue to charge both bidders, the MAB algorithm might take corresponding action to reduce the bid prices.

 # Tips